Home

 It addresses the true roots of alcoholism.

 How does this alternative alcoholism treatment differ from traditional treatment?
-The main difference in a biochemical approach to treatment is that alcoholism is treated truly as the physical disease that it is.
+The main difference in a biochemical approach to treatment is that alcoholism is treated as the medical condition that it is, not with a spiritual program.

 Although most mainstream treatment calls alcoholism a physical illness or disease, they continue to treat it as a psychological or spiritual illness.
 That is why success rates for sobriety are so low.

-Alcoholism is a complex multi-faceted disease.
-It has its roots in biochemistry and is the result of neurotransmitters in the brain that are depleted and malfunctioning due to poor diet, nutritional deficiencies, allergy, candida overgrowth, hypoglycemia, hypothyroidism, child abuse and/or environmental toxins.
+Alcoholism is a complex multifaceted health condition.
+It has its roots in biochemistry and is the result of neurotransmitters in the brain that are disrupted, depleted or imbalanced duet to poor diet, nutritional deficiencies, allergy, candida overgrowth, hypoglycemia, hypothyroidism, child abuse and/or environmental toxins, genetics and the use of alcohol or other mind altering substances themselves.

-In the biochemical approach, emotional or psychological issues such as depression, anxiety, mood swings, irritability etc. are seen as consequences of alcoholism -- not the cause.
+In the biochemical approach, emotional or psychological issues such as depression, anxiety, mood swings, irritability etc. are seen as having the same root cause as alcoholism -- disrupted neurotransmitters.

 Making biochemical repairs is the most important missing piece of the puzzle in traditional treatment.